 |Nikon D3100 (⇒ lft | rgt)||optical||no||3.0||230||fixed||no||4000||3.0||12||no|

 The LX100 is equipped with a zoom lens, while the X100 comes with a build-in prime.
 The LX100 has a 24-75mm f/1.7-2.8 optic and the X100 offers a 35mm f/2.0 (focal lengths in full frame equivalent terms).
 Hence, the Panasonic provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Fujifilm.
 The LX100 offers the faster maximum aperture.

 The LX100 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X100 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.

-So how do things add up?
-Is there a clear favorite between the Fujifilm X100 and the Fujifilm X100?
+So what is the bottom line?
+Is the Fujifilm X100 better than the Panasonic LX100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.